chanturia/TAU_PHP_API_CLIENT/docs/Api/CouponApi.md

 $api_instance = new Swagger\Client\Api\CouponApi();
 $id = "id_example"; // string | ID for the coupon to be updated.
-$updateCouponParameters = new \Swagger\Client\Model\UpdateCouponParameters(); // \Swagger\Client\Model\UpdateCouponParameters | Coupon Parameters consisting of coupon id, userid who initiated the update proccess, name, description, kind, products ids, categories ids, subcategories ids, primitives ids and optionally store ids.
+$updateCouponParameters = new \Swagger\Client\Model\UpdateCouponParameters(); // \Swagger\Client\Model\UpdateCouponParameters | Coupon Parameters consisting of name, description, kind, products ids, categories ids, subcategories ids, primitives ids and optionally store ids.
-$companyID = "companyID_example"; // string | Company ID Parameter for the company that the Coupon is connected to.Required only if the Coupon is connected with a company.
+$companyID = "companyID_example"; // string | Company ID Parameter for the company that the Coupon is connected to.
+Required only if the Coupon is connected with a company.
-$brandID = "brandID_example"; // string | Brand ID Parameter for the Brand that the Coupon is connected to.Required only if the Coupon is connected with a Brand.
+$brandID = "brandID_example"; // string | Brand ID Parameter for the Brand that the Coupon is connected to.
+Required only if the Coupon is connected with a Brand.
-$storeID = "storeID_example"; // string | Store ID Parameter for the Store that the Coupon is connected to.Required only if the Coupon is connected with a Store.
+$storeID = "storeID_example"; // string | Store ID Parameter for the Store that the Coupon is connected to.
+Required only if the Coupon is connected with a Store.
-$merchantID = "merchantID_example"; // string | Merchant ID Parameter for the Merchant that the Coupon is connected to.Required only if the Coupon is connected with a Merchant.
+$merchantID = "merchantID_example"; // string | Merchant ID Parameter for the Merchant that the Coupon is connected to.
+Required only if the Coupon is connected with a Merchant.
-$productID = "productID_example"; // string | Product ID Parameter for the Product that the Coupon is connected to.Required only if the Coupon is connected with a Product.
+$productID = "productID_example"; // string | Product ID Parameter for the Product that the Coupon is connected to.
+Required only if the Coupon is connected with a Product.

 try {
     $result = $api_instance->updateCoupon($id, $updateCouponParameters, $companyID, $brandID, $storeID, $merchantID, $productID);